-Figure 8 - In a garage, install a vehicle stop to avoid water heater damage.
+In a garage, install a vehicle stop to avoid water heater damage.

-Avoid locations such as attics, upper floors, or where a leak might damage the structure or furnishings.
+Avoid locations such as attics. upper floors, or where a leak might damage the structure or furnishings.
 Due to the normal corrosive action of water, the tank will eventually leak.
 To minimize property damage from leaks, inspect and maintain your water heater in accordance with this manual's instructions.
 Install a suitable drain pan under the water heater piped to an adequate drain.
 Inspect the drain pan, pipes, and surrounding area regularly and fix any leaks found.
-Drain pans are available at your local plumbing supplier.
+Drain pans are available at local plumbing supplies stores.
 Leaks are frequently in the plumbing system itself and not the water heater.